asciidraw/asciidraw.github.io/src/asciidraw/README.md

 ### Preview Build locally

 This command should be executed after the [build process](#type-check-compile-and-minify-for-production) and serves the project locally.
-See in the command-line to know how to reach the page. (it should be https://localhost:5173 but this could vary)
+See in the command-line to know under which url you can reach the page.
+(It should be http://localhost:5173 but this could vary)

 ```sh
 npm run preview